locationtech/geomesa/docs/user/hbase/usage.rst

 Parameter                              Type    Description
 ====================================== ======= ====================================================================================
+``hbase.catalog *``                    String  The name of the GeoMesa catalog table (previously ``bigtable.table.name``) ``hbase.zookeepers``                   String  A comma-separated list of servers in the HBase zookeeper ensemble.
+This is optional,
+                                               the preferred method for defining the HBase connection is with ``hbase-site.xml``
-``hbase.catalog *``                    String  The name of the GeoMesa catalog table (previously ``bigtable.table.name``) ``hbase.coprocessor.url``              String  Path to the GeoMesa jar containing coprocessors, for auto registration ``hbase.config.paths``                 String  Additional HBase configuration resource files (comma-delimited) ``hbase.remote.filtering``             Boolean Can be used to disable remote filtering and coprocessors, for environments
+``hbase.coprocessor.url``              String  Path to the GeoMesa jar containing coprocessors, for auto registration ``hbase.config.paths``                 String  Additional HBase configuration resource files (comma-delimited) ``hbase.remote.filtering``             Boolean Can be used to disable remote filtering and coprocessors, for environments